jronak/University-Results-and-Analysis/README.md

 * Ranking students of their branch
 * Mean deviative

-Application also automatically notifies the user when their result is available
+Application also automatically notifies the user when their result is available.

+Class results are provided too in the order of rank.

 Few more parameters are analysed too, which shall be implemented in application later.